Factbox: Candidates to succeed Merkel as CDU party leader

 Annegret Kramp-Karrenbauer, 56, probably has the best chance of becoming the next CDU leader after Merkel herself decided in February to name her as party secretary general - a move seen as a succession plan.

-Dubbed a “mini-Merkel” by German media due to her rational approach to politics, Kramp-Karrenbauer was premier of the tiny state of Saarland on the French border from 2011 to 2018.
+Dubbed a “mini-Merkel” by German media due to their sober political styles, Kramp-Karrenbauer was premier of the tiny state of Saarland on the French border from 2011 to 2018.

 Her Catholic, western German background contrasts with Merkel’s Protestant, eastern roots.
 While socially conservative and known for opposing gay marriage, Kramp-Karrenbauer is also a strong supporter of the minimum wage and workers’ rights.